adityadarma/adonis-database-cryptable/README.md

 [![gh-workflow-image]][gh-workflow-url] [![npm-image]][npm-url] [![npm-downloads]][npm-downloads] ![][typescript-image] [![license-image]][license-url]

+> This version 2.x is Mayor update, please check parameter in model

 Database Encryption is a feature that allows developers to store data with encrypted and consume again with data decrypted.
 This feature provides a structured and organized approach to managing application database, making it easier to query.

 ## Installation